jpadfield/simple-site/README.md

 ### An example set of pages, including more detailed instructions and examples can be seen at: [simple-site](https://jpadfield.github.io/simple-site/)

-The content of the pages are controlled with three [json](https://en.wikipedia.org/wiki/JSON) files stored in the build folder, further details are supplied within the build directory [README](./build/README.md) file:
+The content of the pages are controlled with two main [json](https://en.wikipedia.org/wiki/JSON) files stored in the **build** folder, further details are supplied within the [simple-site](https://jpadfield.github.io/simple-site/) web pages:

 * Various site wide details are defined within the [site.json](./build/site.json) file.
-* The content for the various main pages, which will be listed as tabs, are defined within the [pages.json](./build/pages.json) file.
-* Any required sub-pages can then also be defined within the [sub-pages.json](./build/sub-pages.json) file.
-These sub-pages, or even sub-sub-pages etc, will not be given main tabs, but will be listed within drop-down menus from the related main page tab.
+* The content for the webpages are then generally defined within the [pages.json](./build/pages.json) file, this includes the main pages which will be listed as tabs and then any required sub-pages, or even sub-sub-pages etc, that will be listed within drop-down menus from a related main page tab.

 # Screenshots
 <img src="./docs/graphics/example screenshot 01.png" width="50%" alt="Example Screenshot"><img src="./docs/graphics/example screenshot 02.png" width="50%" alt="Example Screenshot">